 The civil uprising against the longtime rule of the Assads deteriorated into protracted civil war.
 Here’s a look at the elements that have deepened Syria’s tragedy.

 Syria likely faces years of instability to come.
 Assad has never been willing to negotiate his way out of power, but his continued rule is unacceptable to millions of Syrians, particularly given the barbarity civilians have faced.
 Meanwhile, the foreign forces on which he relies will continue to wield power.
-The northern part of the country appeared to enter a new chaotic phase in late 2019, with multiple international forces jostling for position and the Islamic State potentially poised for a comeback.
+Fighting in the northern part of the country entered a new chaotic phase in late 2019, leading to the war’s highest civilian displacement yet as multiple international forces jockeyed for power and the Islamic State mounted a comeback.

 Assads’ Rule Breeds Discontent

 Hafez al-Assad seized control from a Baathist military junta in 1970, centralizing power in the presidency.
 He came from the Alawi minority, a heterodox Shia sect that had long been persecuted in Syria and was elevated to privileged positions under the post–World War I French mandate.

 In February 1982, Hafez al-Assad ordered the military to put down a Muslim Brotherhood uprising in the city of Hama with brute force.
 Syrian forces killed more than twenty-five thousand there.
 For the regime’s opponents, Hama would become a rallying cry in 2011.
 For the regime, it provided Hafez’s son and successor, Bashar, with a template for responding to dissent.

 The Assads presided over a system that was not just autocratic but kleptocratic, doling out patronage to bind Syrians to the regime.
 As the 2011 uprising turned into civil war, many members of minority groups remained loyal to the regime, but so too did some Sunnis, fearing revenge if opposition forces were to take Damascus.